elgindavis/winterhearthco/src/pages/newsletters/volume-2/dmh-depression.md

 featured: false
 tags: ["Depression"]
 keywords: "Depression"
-description: "Depression is more complex than most people take it to be.
-Find out more about Depression, how it works, and how to help those who struggle with it."
+description: "Depression is more complex than feeling sad.
+Learn more about Depression and how to help those who struggle with it."
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",